Image shoes man and brain showing the connection between dementia and hearing loss

 There are ways to reduce the risk of dementia

 The 2020 Report by The Lancet Commission entitled: Dementia Prevention, Intervention and Care was released on July 30th, 2020.
-The latest research states that modifying 12 risk factors from childhood to late life could delay or prevent 40% of dementia cases.
+This research states that modifying 12 risk factors from childhood to late life could delay or prevent 40% of dementia cases.
 These lifestyle factors can be adjusted in order to reduce one’s risk for developing dementia.
 The 12 modifiable risk factors are presented below:

 Image shows 12 modifiable risk factors